 To apply for federal loans, make sure you (1) complete the FAFSA, (2) wait for your financial aid award letter from your school which will include your federal student loan eligibility, and then (3) choose to accept or reduce your loan amounts.

 The truth is that federal loans may not cover all of your costs, and private student loans might be necessary to cover the difference.
-If you find that private loans are one of your methods for paying for law school, we’ve got you covered.
+If you find that private loans are the option of choice for you to help pay for a law degree, we’ve got you covered.
 We work with many lenders who offer loans you might benefit from.
-Visit our lenders page to see if any of the options work for you.
+Visit our lenders page to see if any of the options work to help you pay for law school.
 You’ll find flexible repayment options with different loan terms and even income share agreements (ISAs), which prevent you from paying more than you can afford.

-Furthermore, private student loans come with their own perks.
+Furthermore, private loans come with their own perks.

 According to AccessLex Institute® (AccessLex), the average cost of tuition and fees for a full-time law school student at a private law school was $49,370 in 2019.
 Full-time public law school students on average paid less than their private law school counterparts.
 In addition, for public law school students, costs widen for students who are non-residents.
 Full-time public non-residents averaged $41,780 for tuition and fees, whereas students who were residents at public law schools averaged $27,710.

-Here are some questions that you might want to ask if cost is a major factor for you.
+Here are some questions that you might want to ask if the price to pay for law school is a major factor for you.

 grants, it is possible that tuition and fees might not be a good indicator of your out-of-pocket costs.
 U.S. News & World Report put together a list of the top 10 law schools that provide the most tuition assistance, and we want to break it down for you.